Forklift Train-the-Trainer | 8/8

 Employers must properly train all forklift drivers at their company regardless of experience and document the process.
 We created Forklift Train-the-Trainer to adequately prepare an employee to inform, train, evaluate, and certify new or experienced forklift operators to meet OSHA and WISHA codes.

-You receive a DVD, a Flash Drive with a PowerPoint training program that compliments the DVD, sample tests, and many other handouts designed to help train your forklift operators.
+You receive a DVD, a Flash Drive with a PowerPoint training program that complements the DVD, sample tests, and many other handouts designed to help train your forklift operators.

 Note: This class does not involve forklift driving but will help your trainer design the skills component of your in-house drivers’ training to meet the code.